FRAMER: Frequency-Aligned Self-Distillation with Adaptive Modulation Leveraging Diffusion Priors for Real-World Image Super-Resolution: Introduction

 While SR methods evolved from early CNNs to GANs~\cite{10.1016/j.neucom.2024.128911}, GANs often suffer from training instability under the complex degradations of Real-ISR~\cite{kuznedelev2024does,10.1145/3696271.3696307}.
 Diffusion models have surpassed them by offering stable training and superior perceptual quality~\cite{dhariwal2021diffusion,saharia2022image}.
 Leveraging large-scale pre-trained text-to-image (T2I) models (e.g., Stable Diffusion with U-Net~\cite{ronneberger2015u} or DiT~\cite{peebles2023scalable} backbones) is a promising direction due to their rich, real-world priors~\cite{SD2,peebles2023scalable,zhang2018unreasonable}.
 However, these priors are optimized for creative generation, not the high-fidelity, task-constrained demands of Real-ISR~\cite{wu2024seesr,wan2024controlsr}.
 The key challenge is adapting these priors for our task.

 Despite their success, diffusion models still struggle to reconstruct fine high-frequency (HF) details, often yielding over-smoothed results~\cite{medi2025missing}.
 We trace this to a fundamental low-frequency (LF) bias stemming from two properties.
 First, natural image frequency distributions are inherently LF-dominant, an imbalance that is severely exacerbated in the LR inputs (\refig{fig:band_hist}).
 The standard noise-prediction loss~\cite{ho2020denoising} thus favors these dominant LF components to reduce overall loss, inevitably undertraining HF signals~\cite{choi2022perception,falck2025fourier}.
-Second, we identify a depth-wise ``low-first, high-later'' hierarchy: an analysis of layer-wise feature maps (\refig{fig:layer-wise-cos}) shows that LF features stabilize early in the network, while HF features converge only near the final layers.
+Second, we identify a depth-wise ``low-first, high-later'' hierarchy.
+While not a strict universal rule, this is a broadly observed empirical trend in diffusion-based restoration models: an analysis of layer-wise feature maps (\refig{fig:layer-wise-cos}) shows that LF features stabilize early in the network, while HF features converge only near the final layers.
 A conventional, frequency-agnostic loss is fundamentally misaligned with this hierarchy.
 It supplies redundant LF-biased gradients to early layers (where LF has already stabilized) while starving the later, HF-refining layers of the necessary optimization signals.

 A simple approach, adding explicit frequency-domain losses, fails due to a domain mismatch between high-dimensional features and pixel-space targets~\cite{tian2020contrastive,zhao2022decoupled}.
 Self-distillation (SD)~\cite{hinton2015distilling}, however, offers a well-aligned alternative~\cite{SDSSL,SSSD}.
 We treat the final-layer feature map as the \textit{teacher} and intermediate layers as \textit{students}.
 This avoids domain mismatch, as both operate within the same feature space, providing a consistent and domain-compatible distillation signal~\cite{zhang2019your}.